jrandj/redhat/README.md

 1. Manage tuning profiles

     * Tuned is a service which monitors the system and optimises the performance of the system for different use cases.
-There are pre-defined tuned profiels available in the `/usr/lib/tuned` directory.
+There are pre-defined tuned profiles available in the `/usr/lib/tuned` directory.
 New profiles are created in the `/etc/tuned` directory.
 The *tuned-adm* command allows you to interact with the Tuned service.

     * To install and start the tuned service:
         ```shell